 Money Saving Tip 6 - Set Yourself a Savings Challenge

-I love a savings challenge.
-This year I have challenged myself to save £10 each week on my grocery shop, save money for my kitchen renovation and I have just started a major savings challenge to save £40,000 in 4 years so that we can move house.
+I love a savings challenge and have previously challenged myself to save £10 each week on my grocery shop, save money for my kitchen renovation and I have just started a major savings challenge to save £40,000 in 4 years so that we can move house.
 Will I manage to accomplish this challenge – probably not – but if I don’t try then I definitely won’t.
 I’ve started by saving just £10, so already I only need £39,990.
 It sounds better already – ha ha.

 Money Saving Tip 7 - Downgrade or Switch your Mobile Phone Plan